Cucina Nicolina

 As mentioned above, persimmon puree is super versatile.
 Eat it with a spoon, mix it with Greek yogurt and add a drizzle of honey, or use it as an ice cream topping - these are just a few suggestions for how to use persimmon puree.
 Babies also love persimmon puree :)

-And of course, it's wonderful is so many baked goods.
+And of course, it's wonderful added to so many baked goods.
 Persimmon cookies, bread, cake, pancakes, and scones are all wonderful ways to incorporate homemade persimmon pulp.
 You can also use it in place of pumpkin or applesauce in your favorite recipes (like gluten free applesauce bread!).

 Proper Storage